Variational message-passing algorithms in graphical models

 1 It is conceptually easier to seek forgiveness for approximate inference than permission for exact inference

-A classic way to introduce message-passing inference is to spend time wondering when we are permitted do exact inference with local calculations (“exact belief propagation”), and then introduce ever more caveats and complications.
+A classic way to introduce message-passing inference is to spend time wondering when we are permitted to do exact inference with local calculations (“exact belief propagation”), and then introduce ever more caveats and complications.

-After this complicated machinery breaks down we give up, throw most of it out, and introduce a simpler approximation, i.e. variational message-passing (VMP), which can be applied to for more diverse distributions and graph structures.
-There is slightly more complex set up in terms of distributions (what does it mean to variationally approximate a distribution?) but it the machinery there is something we can use over and over again and is simpler for me at least then complicated graph algorithms.
+After this complicated machinery breaks down we give up, throw most of it out, and introduce a simpler approximation, i.e. variational message-passing (VMP), which can be applied to more diverse distributions and graph structures.
+There is slightly more complex set up in terms of distributions (what does it mean to variationally approximate a distribution?) but the machinery there is something we can use over and over again and is simpler for me at least than complicated graph algorithms.

 2 Which graph?